-More influential to the latter part of the twentieth century were the musing of Harvard ‘s Gordon W. Allport.
+More influential to the latter part of the twentieth century was the musing of Harvard’s Gordon W. Allport.
 He positive two forms of religious belief; an intrinsic or extrinsic form.
 He might as well have called them a liberal and conservative form, or a modern and primitive form.

-He defined the intrinsic form as very mild belief that was subjective to continuing doubts that he thought was suitable for intelligent adults.
+He defined the intrinsic form as the very mild belief that was subjective to continuing doubts that he thought might be suitable for intelligent adults.
 The extrinsic form of religion was more firmly held convictions resulting from “primitive credulity”.
-He thought religious beliefs held to be true was “childish, authoritarian, and irrational.”
+He thought religious beliefs held to be true were “childish, authoritarian, and irrational.”

 These were the accepted views of the liberal intelligentsia during most of the twentieth century.
 This belief was summed up by Mortimer Ostow proclaimed Evangelical Protestantism as a regression,